arv1983/s_js-katas-3/README.md

 const sampleArray = [469, 755, 244, 245, 758, 450, 302, 20, 712, 71, 456, 21, 398, 339, 882, 848, 179, 535, 940, 472];
 ```

-Note that the first 10 katas should seem familiar: they are a repeat of the ones you did in **Assessment: Javascript Katas 1**.
+Note that the first 10 katas should seem familiar: they are a repeat of the ones you did in **Assessment: JavaScript Katas 1**.
 This time you will be inserting the results into your HTML page rather than simply logging them to the console.

 ### Katas ###